Actindo-AG/Documentation/ActindoWorkFlow/Operation/02_TrackWorkflowProcess.md

 3. Check the status of the desired process in the *Status* column of the processes list.

 4. If desired, click a process to display the *Process ID* view, which includes a diagram of the process and detailed information about the individual process actions and tokens.
-For detailed information about individual process actions, see [Check the process action status](#check-the-process-action-status) .
+For detailed information about individual process actions, see [Check the process action status](#check-the-process-action-status).
 For detailed information about tokens, see [Check the token status and content](#check-the-token-status-and-content).

 ### Next steps